NickAnmahian/cyp.archemedx.techExercise/README.md

 login_spec works consistently just for testing the login after an account has already been registered.

+activity_spec_DEFUNCT is retained as an alternative, but much less granular way of performing the workflow.
+See Improvement Goals #2.

 Improvement Goals:
 1. Gain a better understanding of the app code so I can more consistently and appropriately target specific elements.